AI vs. Humans: Who Should You Ask About Love?

 70% of Brits rely on AI and social media for advice over their own instincts, especially in love, finances, and career decisions (thesun.co.uk).

-41% of Gen Z adults in the U.S. have used AI to navigate romantic relationships, particularly for composing breakup texts, apologies, or managing conflict (nypost.com).
+41% of Gen Z adults in the U.S. have used AI to navigate romantic relationships, particularly to compose breakup texts or apologies, or to manage conflict (nypost.com).

 These statistics underscore a growing trend of seeking AI assistance in personal matters.
 However, experts* caution against over-reliance on AI for emotional guidance.